MaxMetz4/School-Projects/README.md

  Coding assignments given at Stevens Institute of Technology between 2019-Present

+FOR MY OWN REFERENCE
-Inviting someone to private repository: (For my own reference) Ask for the username of the person you're inviting as a collaborator.
+Inviting someone to private repository:
+Ask for the username of the person you're inviting as a collaborator.
 On GitHub, navigate to the main page of the repository.
 Under your repository name, click Settings.